elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-are-pure-substances-classified-in-terms-of-elements-and-compounds.md

 ---
 _schema: default
-id: 161709
+id: 161858
 date: 2025-01-24
-title: >-
-    How are pure substances classified in terms of elements and compounds?
+title: How are pure substances classified in terms of elements and compounds?
-article_title: >-
-    How are pure substances classified in terms of elements and compounds?
+article_title: How are pure substances classified in terms of elements and compounds?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content explains how pure substances are classified into elements and compounds, detailing their definitions, characteristics, and examples.
+    This content explains the classification of pure substances into elements and compounds, detailing their definitions, characteristics, and examples like water and glucose.
   page_keywords: >-
-    pure substances, elements, compounds, classification, chemical symbols, chemical bonding, fixed ratio, properties, atoms, hydrogen, oxygen, water, glucose, chemical formulas
+    pure substances, elements, compounds, classification, chemical symbols, atoms, fixed ratio, chemical bonding, properties, chemical formulas, water, glucose, hydrogen, oxygen, copper
 author: QuickTakes
 question: >-
     How are pure substances classified in terms of elements and compounds?